 Ah, yes, the age-old dilemma of getting tellers to pay attention to comments.
 Over the years many people have tried to come up with the magic bullet to keeping people from blowing past all of the pop-up messages and warning windows that CU*BASE presents.
 Brighter colors!
 Extra keystrokes!
 Flashing lights and a roaring tiger!
 (Okay, maybe not that last one.)
 But no matter what we have done, people simply adapt to the change, especially when they feel pressure to move faster.

-There are only two things we’ve seen be effective:
+This is the only technique we’ve seen be effective:

-- First, avoid putting any non-critical stuff into the comments, so that the only things people see are currently-relevant things they truly need to pay attention to right now.
-Some of the system-generated comments are configurable, so you could considering turning those off to streamline things further, plus get more diligent about setting expiration dates and deleting comments that no longer are relevant.
-Use Tracker notes for other information, especially if you want to retain the info after the account is closed.
-(The Account Comments can even refer to specific Tracker notes, with the Comments set to purge after a time while the Tracker note would remain in place for later reference.)
+- First, avoid putting any non-critical stuff into the comments, so that the only things people see are things they truly need to act on.
+No FYI stuff here; use Trackers for that (you can create special Tracker Types, even).
+Some of the system-generated comments are configurable, so you could consider turning those off to streamline things further, plus get more diligent about setting expiration dates and deleting comments that no longer are relevant.